knupel/Rope/README.md

 ### vector package
 float precision:
-`vec2` `vec3` and `vec4` with all operation from PVector and few more possibilities.
+`vec2` `vec3` and `vec4` with all operation from `PVector` and few more possibilities.
 Plus `vec5` and `vec6` to store data.

 note: class vec is note write with Uppercase RVec, or Vec for the first letter like is done usualy.
-The reason is due of the number of time where you must write this Classes, it's possible to accept is a type, like in GLSL !!!
+The reason is due of the number of time where you must write this Classes, it's possible to accept is a type, like in GLSL!!!

 integer precision:
 `ivec2` `ivec3` `ivec4` with few operation